Sexual abuse scandal in the Roman Catholic Archdiocese of Cardiff: Joseph Jordan affair

-Early episcopal retirement
+John Aloysius Ward

-Bishop John Aloysius Ward suffered a stroke and then a deep vein thrombosis in November 2000, and went on sick leave, with Bishop of Wrexham Edwin Regan deputising for him.
+Archbishop of Cardiff, John Aloysius Ward went on sick leave after he fell ill with deep vein thrombosis in December 2000.
+Bishop of Wrexham Edwin Regan was appointed to deputise for him.
 The Catholic Herald defended Ward, but The Tablet called for his retirement.
 After a period of recuperation, he said he was ready to return to his office.
 Ward was interviewed by Pope John Paul II, and resigned shortly afterwards, on 26 October 2001.
+He insisted his resignation was related to his poor health.
 He was replaced as Archbishop by Peter Smith.
-Ward retired to a bungalow, where he displayed his Archepiscopal coat of arms over his front door.